 Common Crimes in Catonsville

 There are multiple types of weapons crimes on the books in Maryland, including, handgun crimes, regulated firearm crimes, assault weapon crimes and rifle and shotgun crimes.
 All of these types of handgun crimes are taken seriously in Catonsville.
 If you are caught carrying a concealed weapon, the punishment could be severe, carrying significant jail time.
 Any type of weapons crime can get complicated very quickly and can be difficult to defend.
 If you have been charged or arrested for a weapons crime you need a skilled and experienced attorney to assist in your defense.
-The Law Offices of Randolph Rice will conduct a thorough investigation into the details of your gun charges and will formulate the most appropriate defense to your charges.
+Rice, Murtha & Psoras will conduct a thorough investigation into the details of your gun charges and will formulate the most appropriate defense to your charges.

 In Maryland, burglary is defined as the breaking and entering of a structure with the intent to commit a felony or other crime.
 The Maryland statute breaks burglary into four degrees, fourth-degree being the less serious.
 The most serious is first degree that applies to “dwelling house” with the intention of committing a crime therein.
 There are defenses to burglary such as consent, coercion, entrapment, and duress.
 If you have been arrested or charged with the crime of burglary call an attorney immediately to increase your chances of mitigating the results.